 What Can You Expect from the Procedure?

 Most often performed under general anesthesia (when you are completely asleep), the length of this outpatient procedure depends on the amount of damage identified.
-At the beginning of the procedure, your surgeon will place your leg in a traction, which pulls your hip away from the socket enough to see the joint, insert instruments, and perform treatment.
+At the beginning of the procedure, your surgeon will place your leg in a traction, which pulls your hip away from the socket enough for him or her to see the joint, insert instruments, and perform treatment.
 From there, your surgeon will make a small puncture – about the size of a buttonhole – for the arthroscope.

 Once the problem or problems have been identified, your surgeon will make additional incisions for other small instruments to be inserted to treat the damage.

 How Do You Recover?